Cheese Thermization

 • Values are valid for bovine milk with typical fat content 5% fat or less.
 Milk of higher fat content may require greater thermization.

-• Data derived from D- and z-values from experiments Engstrom & Glass 2021, J. Dairy Science.
+• Data for D- and z-values for Listeria monocytogenes and Shiga-toxin producing E. coli were derived from experiments by Engstrom & Glass 2021, J. Dairy Science.

 The Food Research Institute’s Cheese Thermization Software (the “Software”) is made available at no cost and provided “as is” as an informational reference for cheesemakers in connection with the University of Wisconsin-Madison’s education and outreach missions.
 The Software may give inaccurate results due to the insertion of inaccurate data by the user, by a technical error within the server at the moment of calculation, or other unforeseen circumstances.
 Users accept all risk associated with use of the Software, and remain responsible for compliance with all regulatory and other requirements related to their cheesemaking activities, including but not limited to all requirements related to food safety.